Kitware/nrtk/docs/release_notes/pending_release.rst

 * Removed perturber interface restriction which required that input image dimensions be maintained.
-  Note perturbers which modify image dimensions (including rotations) should be used with caution as scoring can be impacted if ground truth isn't similarly transf
+  Note perturbers which modify image dimensions (including rotations) should be used with caution as scoring can be impacted if ground truth isn't similarly transformed.

 CI/CD